Enes-arch-hub/MeruUniversity-SMS/README.md

 5. Open in browser: `http://127.0.0.1:5000`

 ## Deployment
-The app is deployment-ready on [Render](https://render.com), just connect your GitHub repo and follow Render’s Python web service setup.
+The app is deployment-ready on https://meruuniversity-sms-qjxhdww3nndygvnhfpcp5y.streamlit.app/

 ## License
 MIT License